breatheco-de/content/src/content/lesson/what-is-html-learn-html.md

 We are so PROUD! 🙂

 You just learned how a website was built in 1999.
 Now we only have a few more weeks to catch up on everything else that happened in the last 20 years.
+Now you can say that you know how to make a website!

 HTML has a lot more tags.
 There's also a new version called HTML5.
 But again, don’t worry, you’ll **learn HTML** and how to build beautiful (thanks to CSS) and interacting (thanks to formularies and JavaScript) websites in the next few lessons.
 That’s why we are here!!